codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

    .. image:: /img/manage_classes/revertversion.png
       :alt: Revert Version

-4. When other instructors open the assignment (in Edit mode), they can click **Latest Published Version** to update thier working copy to the currently published version.
+4. When other instructors open the assignment (in Edit mode), they can click **Latest Published Version** to update their working copy to the currently published version.

    .. image:: /img/publishedversion.png
       :alt: Latest Published Version